jshum/blog/_posts/2013-01-29-data-science-job-landscape.md

 [1]: http://mbwong.com

  At least from what I've seen lately, I think the hype for data scientists, which my friend [mbwong][1] had already warned me about a while back, is exaggerated.
-It's not apparent where the term data science came from but It's important to look at the concontext from which it arised.
+It's not apparent where the term data science came from but It's important to look at the context from which it arose.
 We started going digital when personal computers came around.
-The schol secretary inputting student records into an early version of excel.
+The school secretary inputting student records into an early version of excel.
 When the internet came around, we could send the file to the local school board for them to add to their master student list.

 [6]: http://www.tracelytics.com/about-us

-Every time we digitzed something, it became a new data point.
+Every time we digitized something, it became a new data point.
 (Not to mention that machine generated data i.e. server logs, event logs are adding to this.
 A selfless promotion about [Tracelytics][6] a startup that intelligently monitors your logs to tell you if it is working properly.
 It was started by Brown alum.
-Automation and the digitalization of things plus the increasing reach of the internet created an eplosion of data points.
-Instead of each WalMart branch doing sales figures for its own branch and submitting the findings, we now have all of the WalMart sales pumping into some data center at real time.
+Automation and the digitalization of things plus the increasing reach of the internet created an explosion of data points.
+Instead of each Walmart branch doing sales figures for its own branch and submitting the findings, we now have all of the WalMart sales pumping into some data center at real time.
 These data sets were way too large for the conventional tools and called for the need of new systems and algorithms.

 [4]: http://jshum.github.com/blog/2013/01/15/big-data-landscape/